Privy Council of Thailand: President

 The President of the Privy Council of Thailand is the head and chief councillor of the privy council.
 The king retains the power to appoint and remove the president, however the President of the National Assembly of Thailand must countersign presidential appointments and removals, unlike other councillors which the king alone decides.

 Functions

 The 2017 Constitution gave the privy council many roles and powers.
 These are mostly associated with the issues surrounding the head of state and the monarchy.
-A US ambassador described its duties thus, "Statutorily they exist to offer advice to the King if he solicits it, review petitions on his behalf, act as ceremonial stand-ins for the King at various royally-sponsored ceremonies, and play a critical role in succession."

 Regency

 If the king is incapacitated or for whatever reason and cannot appoint a regent, the privy council will submit to the National Assembly the name of a suitable individual, who must then be approved by a vote.
 During the period where there is no regent the President of the Privy Council shall be the regent pro tempore.
 This case is also applicable if the regent is incapacitated and cannot perform his duties.
 When this happens the President of the Privy Council shall be replaced in his duties to the council by a president pro tempore.